smartins1234/BYU_anm_pipeline/README.md

 Pipeline Managment

 ## Description
-This is an adjusted version of the previous DCC pipe https://github.com/byu-animation/dccpipe.
+This is a heavily modified version of the previous DCC pipe https://github.com/byu-animation/dccpipe.

-The BYU_anm_pipeline has been simplified to run on the fedora operating system and allow for communication between several content creation softwares.
-A major modification is that this pipe is built on a USD backbone https://github.com/PixarAnimationStudios/USD.
+The BYU_anm_pipeline is designed to run on the Fedora operating system and allow for communication between several content creation softwares.
+A major modification is that this pipe is built on a USD backbone https://github.com/PixarAnimationStudios/USD rather than a purely Alembic-based structure.
 This referenced file system allows for adjustments to flow up and down the pipeline instead of the traditional waterfall pipelines.

 ## Install Instructions
 ### Basic install for developers